 Staking: Participation in a proof-of-stake (PoS) system to put your tokens in to serve as a validator to the blockchain and receive rewards.

 Stop Loss Type: Indicate the type of stop-loss to use.
 "Fixed" is set as soon as the first order is made and calculated from the entry price.
-"Trailing" is adjusted in real-time as the market moves (see examples above for more info).
+"Trailing" is adjusted in real-time as the market moves.

 Stop Trigger: The value here determines when the bot should stop buying.
 The two options are Over Time Period and Total Amount to Spend.